On The Quality Of Cryptocurrency Markets: Centralized Versus Decentralized Exchanges: Related Literature

-Regarding market liquidity, \cite{brauneis2021measure} perform a horse-race comparison among low-frequency transactions-based liquidity measures.
-A few other studies use LOB data to study the market liquidity of cryptocurrencies.
-For instance, \cite{marshall2019bitcoin} find that Bitcoin endures substantial variation in liquidity across different exchanges.
-Considering daily data on Bitcoin prices from 109 exchanges, \cite{borri2018cryptomarket} show that temporal variation of Bitcoin returns increases with illiquidity.\footnote{Although liquidity is not the focus of their study, \cite{brauneis2018price} assess the market efficiency of a set of cryptos using unit root tests and by computing some liquidity proxies, finding that less liquid cryptos are less efficient.} We add to the literature by studying liquidity in centralized and decentralized crypto exchanges.
+The literature examining cryptocurrency market liquidity has, so far, focused either on CEXs or DEXs.
+Regarding CEXs, for example, \cite{brauneis2021measure} perform a horse-race comparison among low-frequency transactions-based liquidity measures.
+Other papers study market liquidity using LOB data \citep[see, e.g.,][]{marshall2019bitcoin,borri2018cryptomarket}.\footnote{Although liquidity is not the focus of their study, \cite{brauneis2018price} assess the market efficiency of a set of cryptocurrencies using unit root tests and by computing some liquidity proxies, finding that less liquid cryptocurrencies are less efficient.}